This post may contain affiliate links. Please read our disclosure policy.

 - Use thick-cut bacon.
 Thick bacon is my favorite because I love the larger chunks of chewy bacon.
 I always opt for fresh bacon and nothing precooked or microwavable.
 You can also make this recipe with pancetta as a substitute for bacon.

-- You can also cook these in an air fryer.
+Yes.
 Air fry at 400°F for 15-17 minutes, tossing halfway through for even cooking.
-I never preheat mine.
 The volume may have to be a little smaller depending on the size of your air fryer.
+Cook until golden and tender.

 Roasted Brussels Sprouts with Bacon & Parmesan Cheese